-Furthermore, the policies implemented by the PRC government in the telecommunications industry have also posed challenges for the Group.
-The government's policy of lowering fees and increasing internet speed continues to put pressure on the profitability of the broadband infrastructure industry.
-Despite this, the commission income from telecom operators for promoting broadband has remained relatively stable, but there is uncertainty regarding its expansion capacity in the long run.
+Additionally, policies implemented by the Chinese government in the telecommunications industry also pose challenges for the Group.
+The government's various policies of accelerating internet speeds and reducing costs continues to exert pressures on the profitability of the broadband infrastructure sector.
+Nevertheless, the income from telecommunications operators promoting broadband services remains relatively stable, although their long-term expansion capabilities are uncertain.